Before this role, her reporting won numerous awards for excellence. In 2017, she won a RTDNA award for her coverage of the opioid crisis in Vancouver.

 In 2016, Lee broke stories on Sexual Harassment Claims at WestJet – stories that earned her a Webster Award for best TV reporting.

-Her investigative reports have won numerous RTDNA awards for excellence in journalism.
-The investigations included a report on massage parlours that sell sex and one business’s attempt to defraud taxpayers.
-Mi-Jung has uncovered how one “natural health doctor” claimed she can cure cancer.
-She and her team have also done hidden camera investigations into how casinos fail to protect problem gamblers, essay mills and endangered shark fins.
+Her investigative reports have also won numerous RTDNA awards for excellence in journalism.
+The hidden camera investigations included stories on the underground world of massage parlours that sell sex, a “natural health doctor” claiming to cure cancer and how casinos fail to protect problem gamblers.

-Born in Choon Chun, South Korea, she has lived in Vancouver since she was four.
-She majored in English Literature at the University of British Columbia.
-After getting her B.A., she was off to Ryerson University where she graduated with a Bachelor of Applied Arts degree in Journalism.
+Born in South Korea, she has lived in Vancouver since she was four.
+She graduated from the University of British Columbia with an English Literature degree and Ryerson University with a degree in Journalism.

-In 2008, Mi-Jung travelled to Brazil as an ambassador for World Vision’s Vancouver Campaign for Children.
+In 2008, Lee travelled to Brazil as an ambassador for World Vision’s Vancouver Campaign for Children.
 She continues to volunteer with several local charities and organizations.

 Lee is a cancer survivor and has spoken numerous times for charities raising money to fund cancer research.
 She also is a member of CTV’s Ride to Conquer Cancer team and is currently training for the epic 250 km bike journey in August 2017.

 Lee lives in Vancouver with her husband and two sons.